colonelkrud/skill-dance/README.md

-# opsdroid skill hello
+# opsdroid skill dance

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to add dancing GIFs at appropriate times.

 ## Requirements